mansheelagarwal/Traffic-Similarity-Analysis/README.md

 ## A note on dashboard_data

-The CSVs in `dashboard_data/` are aggregated summaries — `hourly_df.csv` stores hourly *averages* per group (4–11 rows per group), not raw observations.
+The CSVs in `dashboard_data/` are aggregated summaries. `hourly_df.csv` stores hourly *averages* per group (4 to 11 rows per group), not raw observations.
 The dashboard metrics are computed from the full dataset and are correct.
-The calibration and error model modules are designed for the full raw hourly data from the source Excel files — to run them at scale, re-run `SimilarityAnalysisExploration.ipynb` with the original PeMS/StreetLight files.
+The calibration and error model modules are designed for the full raw hourly data from the source Excel files.
+To run them at scale, re run `SimilarityAnalysisExploration.ipynb` with the original PeMS/StreetLight files.